Summary

 Kaptur was born on June 17, 1946, in Toledo, Ohio, the daughter of Anastasia Delores (Rogowski) and Stephen Jacob Kaptur.[2][3]
 Her parents were both of Polish descent.
 Her mother was an automobile union organizer and her family operated a small grocery.
 Kaptur started volunteering with the Ohio Democratic Party when she was 13.[4]

 Kaptur graduated from St. Ursula Academy in 1964 and became the first person in her family to attend college.[5][6]
 She received her undergraduate degree from the University of Wisconsin–Madison in 1968 and a Master of Urban Planning from the University of Michigan in 1974.[7]
-She did doctoral studies in urban planning development finance at the Massachusetts Institute of Technology in 1981.[8]
+She began doctoral studies in urban planning development finance at the Massachusetts Institute of Technology in 1981.[8]

 Early career